-If you’re looking for electrical subpanel installation services in Chicago, IL, or nearby areas, GLP Electric is the company that you can trust.
-We have over 20 years of industry experience and we’re licensed, bonded, and insured.
+If you’re looking for reliable electrical subpanel installation services in Chicago, IL, or nearby areas, GLP Electric LLC is the company that you can trust.
+We have over 20 years of industry experience, and we’re licensed, bonded, and insured.
 Our experts can provide commercial and residential electrical sub-panel installations that are designed to meet your specific requirements.
 We can install a subpanel in your garage, basement, or wherever else you need it.
 With our sub-panel installation services, you can give your property the extra power that it needs.

 10 Things to Prepare Before Hiring a Sub-Panel Installation Contractor

 Upgrading your home or business’s electrical system with a subpanel installation is a smart way to expand power capacity, improve safety, and enhance convenience.
-A subpanel, also known as an electrical sub panel, acts as an extension of your main service panel, providing additional circuit space for new rooms, appliances, or detached buildings.
-Whether you’re planning a remodel, adding a workshop, or installing high-demand equipment, proper preparation is essential before hiring a contractor for electrical subpanel installation.
-Here are ten important things to prepare before starting your project.
+A subpanel, also known as an electrical subpanel, acts as an extension of your main service panel, providing additional circuit space for new rooms, appliances, or detached buildings.

 1. Understand the Purpose of a Subpanel